samuelmbp/CV/README.md

 **Harrods Clinique(Estée Lauder) Department** (Dec 2017 — Jan 2022)

-_Stock Coordinator_
+_Stock Coordinator (Team Leader)_

-- Assisted the standard of merchandising to ensure appropriate presentation of stock
+ - Assisted the standard of merchandising to ensure appropriate presentation of products
-- Supervised the maintenance of a warehouse/storeroom and ensured proper arrangement of stock
+ - Communicated with the team to better organise stock management
+ - Conducted a weekly review procedure to value the stock correctly
  - Assisted with the placing of orders and ensured requested goods were delivered on time
-- Checked stock had the correct tickets, supported with the preparation and execution of stock takes and ensured stockroom was neat, tidy and stock well managed and organized

 **Asda** (SEP 2016 — DEC 2017)